Senseonics Holdings, Inc. (SENS) CEO Tim Goodnow on Q1 2020 Results - Earnings Call Transcript

 Christ Pasquale

 Okay.
-And then I think previously, Okay.
-And then I think previously, you had talked about potentially getting into the clinic with a 360-day sensor in early 2021.
+And then I think previously you had talked about potentially getting into the clinic with a 360-day sensor in early 2021.
 Has the reorganization thrown that timeline off, or was that product already in good enough shape that you could move it forward once you had the 180-day on track, just an update on that, that next-generation product would be helpful.
 Thanks.

 Tim Goodnow